armansafdari/Taav/README.md

 I distributed this application in the hope that it will be useful, but WITHOUT ANY WARRANTY.

-The following parts are under development:
+The below sections are under development:
 -	Adding more LBM dynamics solvers
 -	Adding more lattice vector schemes
 -	Adding 3D viewer widget and 3D case studies